survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 ![Editing a lane name](images/kanban_04.png)

 T> If you want that lanes and notes are editable after they are created, set `lane.editing = true;` or `note.editing = true;` when creating them.

+## Cleaning Up Note References

+If a lane is deleted, it would be a good idea to get rid of the associated notes as well.
+In the current implementation they are left hanging in the `NoteStore`.
+Given the application works even with these hanging references, I won't add the feature to the implementation.
+You can give it a go if you want, though.
+A simple `filter` statement at the right place should do the trick.

+This bug could be turned into a feature of its own.
+It would be possible to use the data to model a recycle bin.
+It would be a component that would display discarded notes like this.
+You could then either restore them (drag back to a lane) or remove them for good.
+You could get back to this idea later as you understand how the application works.

 ## Styling Kanban Board